ELLIEAI7/Cliniscribe/desktop-app/INSTALLATION.md

 - Summary style
 - Export templates

-### Does CliniScribe work with Zoom/Teams recordings?
+### Does CogniScribe work with Zoom/Teams recordings?

 Yes!
-As long as you can save the recording as an audio file (MP3, WAV, etc.), CliniScribe can process it.
+As long as you can save the recording as an audio file (MP3, WAV, etc.), CogniScribe can process it.

 ---